lolyhop/gnn-wiki-project/README.md

 To map thousands of articles to these new classes, we treated classification as a **semantic retrieval task:**
 1. We generated a detailed textual description for each of the 7 classes (you can find class descriptions [here](https://github.com/lolyhop/gnn-wiki-project/blob/main/src/dataset_preparation/constants.py));
 2. For every article, we concatenated its _list of categories_ into a single string.
-We intentionally used categories (metadata) rather than the raw text here to capture how Wikipedia editors organize the content;
+We intentionally used categories (metadata) rather than the raw text to prevent data leakage.
+Since our GNN input features are derived from the article text, using the same text to generate labels would create a circular dependency;
-3. We embedded both the **Class Descriptions** and the **Article Categories** using the [`google/embedding-gemma-300m`](https://huggingface.co/google/embeddinggemma-300m) model;
+3. We embedded both the **Class Descriptions** and the **Article Categories** using the [`google/embedding-gemma-300m`](https://huggingface.co/google/embeddinggemma-300m) model, selected for its exceptional performance-to-size ratio on the [MTEB benchmark](https://mteb-leaderboard.hf.space/?benchmark_name=MTEB);
-4. We calculated the **Cosine Similarity** between each article and the class descriptions, assigning the most probable class.
+4. We calculated the **Cosine Similarity** between each article's embedding and the 7 class vectors, assigning the article to the class with the highest score.

 If the highest similarity score was below a strict threshold, the article was assigned to an **"Other"** class, filtering out ambiguous content.